Clan Rising

 Who are some famous Patersons?

-Notable bearers of the Paterson name include William Paterson (1658–1719) — founder of the Bank of England, the Darien Scheme, Banjo Paterson (1864–1941) — Australian poet ('Waltzing Matilda', 'The Man from Snowy River') and Bill Paterson (b.
-1945) — Scottish actor.
+Notable bearers of the Paterson name include William Paterson (1658–1719), founder of the Bank of England, the Darien Scheme, Banjo Paterson (1864–1941), Australian poet ('Waltzing Matilda', 'The Man from Snowy River') and Bill Paterson (b.
+1945), Scottish actor.
+Each is profiled on the family page, with cross-links to the geography, stories, and historical events tied to their life.

 Is Patterson the same family as Paterson?